AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 ## Overview {#overview}

-[Adobe Captivate Prime](http://www.adobe.com/in/products/captivateprime.html) is a cloud-hosted, learner-centric, and self-service learning management solution.
+[Adobe Learning Manager](http://www.adobe.com/in/products/captivateprime.html) is a cloud-hosted, learner-centric, and self-service learning management solution.
 Customers can access Captivate Prime resources programmatically using the Captivate Prime API to integrate it with other enterprise applications.
 The API can also be used by Adobe partners to enhance the value proposition of Captivate Prime, by extending its functionality or by integrating it with other applications or services.

 ### Usage scenario {#usagescenario}